-The bill H. 3076 seeks to amend Section 63-3-620 of the South Carolina Code of Laws, which pertains to penalties for violating family court orders.
-The primary change proposed is to limit the circumstances under which imprisonment can be imposed as a punishment for contempt of court.
+The bill H. 3076 proposes an amendment to Section 63-3-620 of the South Carolina Code of Laws, which addresses penalties for violating family court orders.
+The key change in this legislation is the limitation on the availability of imprisonment as a punishment for contempt of court.
 Specifically, the bill stipulates that an adult may not be imprisoned for contempt unless they are found guilty by a jury of their peers who recommend imprisonment as a punishment.

-Additionally, the bill maintains the existing penalties for contempt, which include fines, public works sentences, or imprisonment in a local detention facility, but it emphasizes the requirement for jury involvement in cases where imprisonment is considered.
-The act will take effect upon approval by the Governor.
+Additionally, the bill maintains the existing penalties for contempt, which include fines, public works sentences, or imprisonment in a local detention facility, but it clarifies the conditions under which imprisonment can be imposed.
+The maximum penalties remain unchanged, with imprisonment not exceeding one year, fines up to fifteen hundred dollars, and public works sentences not exceeding three hundred hours.
+This act will take effect upon approval by the Governor.

 Statutes affected: 12/05/2024: 63-3-620